 It is an official stamp issued by the Italian government that gets affixed to a page inside your passport before you depart the United States.
 You must present it to immigration control when you arrive in Italy.

 You must have a study visa because it is not legal to study as a full-time student in Florence without it.

 Because the visa is actually adhered to your passport, you will need a passport in order to get one.
-Make sure you have a passport that is valid for at least three months beyond your scheduled departure date from Italy or through August 16, 2014.
+Make sure you have a passport that is valid beyond your scheduled departure date from Italy through December 2017.

 If you do not have a passport or need to renew your passport, please contact us immediately for information on expediting the passport and a letter to support your request.
 US-citizens can also visit travel.state.gov/ for information about securing the passport.